EsmerMemmedli/restaurant-rating-eda/README.md

 - Removed restaurants with `Aggregate rating = 0` (not yet rated)
 - Split the `Cuisines` column (comma-separated) and exploded it into individual rows for cuisine-level analysis
-- Filtered out cuisines and cities with very low restaurant counts to avoid misleading averages based on tiny samples
+- Filtered out cuisines and cities with very low restaurant counts to avoid misleading averages based on tiny sample sizes

+---
-## 📊 Analysis & Key Findings

-### 1. Average Rating by Cuisine Type
+## 📊 Analysis 1 — Average Rating by Cuisine Type

+**Business Question:** Which cuisine types are rated highest by customers?

+**Work Done:** The `Cuisines` column was split and exploded so each restaurant's cuisines could be evaluated individually.
+Average rating was calculated for cuisines with at least 30 restaurants, and the top 15 were plotted as a bar chart.
-Restricting to cuisines with 30+ restaurants, **Indian (4.16)**, **Bar Food (4.15)**, and **Sandwich (4.07)** rank highest.
-Widely available cuisines like **Chinese (3.28, 2184 restaurants)**, **North Indian (3.30, 3017 restaurants)**, and **Fast Food (3.26, 1563 restaurants)** rank lower — likely due to market saturation and intense competition.

-**Takeaway:** Niche cuisines with less competition tend to sustain higher customer satisfaction than saturated, high-volume categories.
+**Result:** **Indian (4.16)**, **Bar Food (4.15)**, and **Sandwich (4.07)** rank highest.
+Widely available cuisines — **Chinese (3.28, 2184 restaurants)**, **North Indian (3.30, 3017 restaurants)**, and **Fast Food (3.26, 1563 restaurants)** — rank lower.
+Niche, less-competitive cuisines show more consistent customer satisfaction than saturated, high-volume categories.

+**Visual:**
+`images/cuisine_bar_chart.png`

+---

-### 2. Price Range vs Rating
+## 📊 Analysis 2 — Price Range vs Rating Comparison

+**Business Question:** Do more expensive restaurants actually get higher ratings?

+**Work Done:** Using `df_clean`, the distribution of Aggregate rating across Price range categories (1–4) was visualized with a box plot.
-Median ratings rise as price range increases from 1 to 3, then level off at 4.
-However, price range 3 shows the most low-rating outliers, meaning higher prices do not guarantee consistent quality.

-**Takeaway:** Raising prices alone does not guarantee a better rating — mid-to-upper price segments carry a higher risk of underdelivering on customer expectations.
+**Result:** Median rating rises from Price range 1 to 3, then levels off at 4.
+However, Price range 3 shows the most low-rating outliers — meaning a higher price does not guarantee consistent quality.
+Raising prices alone does not guarantee a better rating.

+**Visual:**
+`images/price_boxplot.png`

+---

-### 3. Review Count vs Rating
+## 📊 Analysis 3 — Review Count vs Rating

+**Business Question:** Does popularity (a high number of reviews) mean a higher rating?

+**Work Done:** The relationship between Votes (review count) and Aggregate rating was plotted as a scatter plot, with the x-axis on a log scale due to the wide range of Votes values.
-Restaurants with low ratings tend to receive few reviews, while high-rated restaurants show a wide spread — from a handful of reviews to over 10,000.

-**Takeaway:** High ratings appear to be a prerequisite for popularity, but popularity alone does not guarantee a high rating.
+**Result:** Low-rated restaurants generally receive few reviews, while high-rated restaurants are spread across a wide range — from just a handful of reviews to over 10,000.
+A high rating appears to be a prerequisite for popularity, but popularity itself doesn't guarantee a high rating.

+**Visual:**
+`images/review_scatter.png`

+---

-### 4. City-Level Performance
+## 📊 Analysis 4 — City-Level Performance Breakdown

+**Business Question:** Which cities represent the healthiest markets for a restaurant business?

+**Work Done:** Restaurants were grouped by `City`, and average rating was calculated for cities with at least 20 restaurants.
+The top 15 and bottom 15 cities were each plotted as bar charts.
-**London (4.54)**, **Orlando (4.48)**, and **Rest of Hawaii (4.41)** top the list among cities with 20+ restaurants.
-On the other end, **New Delhi (3.30, 4048 restaurants)**, **Gurgaon (3.33, 890 restaurants)**, and **Noida (3.16, 696 restaurants)** — the largest, most saturated markets — show the lowest average ratings.

-**Takeaway:** Restaurant density and average rating appear inversely related — larger, more competitive markets tend to show lower average customer satisfaction.
+**Result:** **London (4.54)**, **Orlando (4.48)**, and **Rest of Hawaii (4.41)** top the list.
+The largest, most saturated markets — **New Delhi (3.30, 4048 restaurants)**, **Gurgaon (3.33, 890 restaurants)**, and **Noida (3.16, 696 restaurants)** — show the lowest average ratings.
+Restaurant density and average rating appear inversely related.

+**Visual:**
+`images/city_top15.png`
+`images/city_bottom15.png`

+---

+## 📊 Analysis 5 — Correlation Heatmap

+**Business Question:** Which numeric variable has the strongest relationship with rating — Votes, Price range, or Cost?

+**Work Done:** A Pearson correlation matrix was calculated across `Aggregate rating`, `Votes`, `Price range`, and `Average Cost for two`, and visualized as a heatmap.

+**Result:** *(add your own finding here — based on the heatmap values, state which variable correlates most strongly with rating)*

+**Visual:**
+`images/correlation_heatmap.png`

+---

 ## 💡 Overall Business Conclusion

 No single factor — cuisine, price, or location — fully determines a restaurant's rating on its own.
-Instead, **market saturation and competition level** emerge as a recurring theme across all four analyses: niche cuisines, less crowded price segments, and smaller markets consistently show higher average ratings than their saturated counterparts.
-For restaurant owners, this suggests that **differentiation and quality consistency matter more than simply competing on price or entering high-density markets**.
+Instead, a recurring theme across all analyses is **market saturation and competition level**: niche cuisines, less crowded price segments, and smaller markets consistently show higher average ratings than their saturated counterparts.
+For restaurant owners, this suggests that **differentiation and consistent quality matter more than simply competing on price or entering high-density markets**.

-## 🖼️ Visualizations

-*(Add screenshots here)*

-- `images/cuisine_bar_chart.png`
-- `images/price_boxplot.png`
-- `images/review_scatter.png`
-- `images/city_top15.png`
-- `images/city_bottom15.png`

 ## 🚀 How to Run